 14.4.1.
 Connect to the OpenNMS Horizon Database

-To actually create SQL statements against the OpenNMS Horizon database you must create a database Data Adapter.
-The official Jaspersoft Studio documentation and wiki cover how to do this.
+In order to actually create SQL statements against the OpenNMS Horizon database a database Data Adapter must be created.
+The official Jaspersoft Studio documentation and wiki covers this aspect.

 14.4.2.
 Use Measurements Datasource and Helpers